HAN-2/MOIST/README.md

 # MOIST--a Matlab based One-dimensional Isotope and Soil water Transport model
 (Note: the update of this guide will be slow because I do not have time to write it in detail.
-However, I will try my best to explain the variables and finish this instructions.
+However, I will try my best to explain the variables and finish this instruction.
 If you have any questions, you are welcome to send an email to haf033@usask.ca and please use MOIST in the subject.
 Thank you for your interest!)

 Codes for theoretical tests, semi-analytical tests, and lysimeter validations<br>